05 Jun Introduction to mindfulness

 Each time you gently and non-judgmentally notice your attention wandering and actively bring it back to the object of your practice, you are strengthening your mindfulness muscle.
 This is why it’s called a practice; mindfulness, like all skills, is something you develop over time and ready to use it when you need it most.
 When you are getting ready to run a marathon you don’t train 5 minutes before it actually happens, do you?
 Similarly, using breathing and other calming techniques when you feel overwhelmed is great but can be more efficient when you are prepared and your mind is fit for it.
 However, by practicing mindfulness regularly you might notice that your general anxiety level will not be as intense any way and feel more able to handle any stressful situation with a present mind.

-I find these two practices being most efficient to try when it suits you or you can do it before your class begins, during your lunch break or before you go to sleep:
+I find these two practices being most efficient before lunch or before I go to sleep:

 A mindful moment

-Designate something as a signal for you to take a mindful moment, such as the ringing of the bell between classes, getting a text message or stopping at a light on the way to school.
+Designate something as a signal for you to take a mindful moment, such as getting a text message or stopping at a light on the way to school.

 Next, take a moment to scan your body to see if you are holding any tension anywhere.
 If you are, try to send your next breath to that part of your body to release it.
 You can do this by imagining the breath entering your body and travelling to the place of tension, and then back out again on the exhale.